Seville Taxi Guide - Getting a Taxi in Seville – Tips

 Taxi ranks (stands)

-Stand locations cluster around the airport (SVQ) Arrivals, Santa Justa station, Plaza Nueva, and near Plaza de España.
-Arrive a few minutes early if you expect crowds, and pick a stand with the shortest queue for the best wait time.
-Ranks are usually busiest in the evenings by the river promenade, so plan ahead if you’re catching a show or returning from a sunset stroll.
+You’ll find taxi ranks clustered around the airport (SVQ) Arrivals, Santa Justa station, Plaza Nueva, and near Plaza de España.
+If you think it'll be busy, arrive a few minutes early.
+Pick the stand with the shortest queue to minimize your wait.
+The ranks near the river promenade can get crazy in the evenings, so plan ahead if you're heading to a show or coming back from a sunset walk.

 -